rajathrao/test_app/READMe.md

 # Demo Git App
-This is for testing out git
+This is for testing out git.